maxamel/SpringZKAuth/README.md

 # SpringZKAuth : A zero-knowledge authentication application

 A Spring project utilizing zero-knowledge password proof for secure and private authentication.
-Users are continuously authenticated throughout their session using changing session IDs.
+Users are continuously authenticated throughout their session using rotating session IDs.

 Status: In development